Randall Terry

-Randall Allen Terry (born 1959) is an American activist and political candidate.
+Randall Allen Terry (born April 25, 1959) is an American politician and activist.
 Terry founded the anti-abortion organization Operation Rescue.
 Beginning in 1987, the group became particularly prominent for blockading the entrances to abortion clinics; Terry led the group until 1991.
-He has been arrested more than 40 times, including for violating a no-trespass order from the University of Notre Dame in order to protest against a visit by President Barack Obama.
+He has been arrested more than 40 times, including for violating a no-trespass order from the University of Notre Dame to protest against a visit by President Barack Obama.

-In 2003, Terry founded the Society for Truth and Justice and conducted a program which he called Operation Witness.
-In 1998, he ran for Congress in Upstate New York, and in 2006, he ran for a seat in the Florida State Senate, both times, he lost in the Republican primary.
+In 2003, Terry founded the Society for Truth and Justice and conducted a program he called Operation Witness.
+In 1998, he ran for Congress in Upstate New York, and in 2006, he ran for a seat in the Florida Senate.
+Both times, he lost in the Republican primary.

+Terry ran in the 2012 Democratic Party presidential primaries.
+He was the Constitution Party nominee for president of the United States in the 2024 presidential election, and his running mate was Stephen Broden.

 Career as an activist

 In 1986, Terry was arrested for the first time for chaining himself to a sink at an abortion clinic.
 Terry was frequently in the news because of his activities as the leader of Operation Rescue.

 Terry was named as a co-defendant in the 1994 Supreme Court case, NOW v.
 Scheidler, a class-action suit to compel anti-abortion leaders to compensate clinics for loss of business.
 Terry settled out of court with the National Organization for Women.
 Rather than pay the settlement, Terry promptly filed for bankruptcy, prompting Senator Charles Schumer to propose an amendment to a bankruptcy bill in Congress which would "specifically ... prevent abortion opponents from using the bankruptcy code to avoid paying court fines."
 The amendment was not included in the final bill.
 In 1998, NOW obtained more than 25,000 "frequent flyer miles" which were held by Terry in order to help satisfy a legal judgment.